Stability of the Catenoid for the Hyperbolic Vanishing Mean Curvature Equation Outside Symmetry: Preliminaries

-This is sufficient for most applications, but in a few instances we need to estimate $\bbP_cg$ in the $LE^\ast$ norm.
+This is sufficient for most applications, but in a few instances we need to estimate $\bbP_c G$ in the $LE^\ast$ norm.
 For this we need to use the second and third energy estimates in the statement of the proposition.
-Note that the last term on the right-hand side of the second estimate cannot be absorbed by the $LE$ norm due to the degeneracy of the $LE$ norm at $\rho=0$. \end{remark} \begin{proof}[Proof of Proposition~\ref{prop:LEDproduct}] Let $\phi=\bbP_c\psi$ and $f=\bbP_cg$.
+Note that the last term on the right-hand side of the second estimate cannot be absorbed by the $LE$ norm due to the degeneracy of the $LE$ norm at $\rho=0$. \end{remark} \begin{proof}[Proof of Proposition~\ref{prop:LEDproduct}] Let $\phi=\bbP_c\psi$ and $f=\bbP_cG$.
 The first two estimates are standard energy estimates which follow from multiplying the equation by $\partial_t\phi$.
-The fact that $\phi$ is orthogonal to the eigenfunctions of $\Delta+V$ guarantees that the flux on $\{t=\mathrm{constnat}\}$ bounds the energy.
-For the third estimate, the integral of $f\partial_t\phi$ is treated by integration by parts in $t$, in the region $\{|\rho|\leq 1\}$ (where the $LE$ norm is degenrate) and observing that, using Hardy and Poincar\'e type inequalities (see for instance the proof of Lemma~\ref{lem:LEDhighfreq1} in Section~\ref{sec:LED}),
+The fact that $\phi$ is orthogonal to the eigenfunctions of $\Delta+V$ guarantees that the flux on $\{t=\mathrm{constant}\}$ bounds the energy.
+For the third estimate we use the same arguments as in the previous estimates but with the following modifications in how we treat the contribution of $f\partial_t\phi$.
+First we write $f\partial_t\phi=\chi f\partial_t\phi+(1-\chi) f \partial_t\phi$, with $\chi\equiv\chi(\rho)$ a cutoff to the region $\{|\rho|\leq 1\}$ where the $LE$ norm is degenerate.
+The contribution of $(1-\chi) f \partial_t\phi$ is treated as in the first estimate.
+The integral of $\chi f\partial_t\phi$ is treated by integration by parts in $t$ and observing that using Hardy and Poincar\'e type inequalities (see for instance the proof of Lemma~\ref{lem:LEDhighfreq1} in Section~\ref{sec:LED}),

+Note that in view of the localization $\chi$, the boundary terms from the integration by parts in $t$ can again be estimated using a Hardy estimate.

+Finally, we prove the last estimate in the statement of the proposition.
+First, observe that this estimate is a trivial consequence of the first estimate in the proposition if $t_{2} - t_{1} \leq 1$; hence it suffices to only consider $t_{2} - t_{1} \geq 1$.
+Next, we claim that it suffices to establish the following: